Theater Trier: After World War II

 The house seats 622 spectators.
 The main stage is 20 m wide and 19 m deep including the front stage.
-It is surrounded by a side stage and a back stage with sliding stage and built-in revolving stage.
+It is surrounded by a side stage and a back stage with a sliding stage and a built-in revolving stage.
 The stage is separated from the auditorium by a curved iron curtain.
 The orchestra pit has space for 65 musicians on two mobile podiums.
 When raised, these podiums form the front stage.
 The stage opening can be enlarged or reduced by means of a variable stage portal.